janpstrunn/pass/README.md

 - [ ] Store passwords in a tomb using `pass-tomb`
 - [ ] Manage Recovery Keys using `pass-recuva`
 - [ ] Easily use `pass` and its helpers using `rofipass`

+## Notes

+This script has been only tested in a Linux Machine.

 ## License